 Career Services: Career Information for Parents

-Career Services is committed to keeping you informed about the services and resources available to your students, about the current job market, and about ways that you can assist career services.
+The Career Center is committed to keeping you informed about the services and resources available to your students, about the current job market, and about ways that you can assist the Career Center in our shared goals.
 You are an important part of your child's career planning; your support is extremely important during the career exploration and the internship and job search process.

 Included below are some resources provided by the National Association of Colleges & Employers (NACE)

 Below are some of our partners in supporting students through the career development journey.